davidsaltacc/shadowclient/info.md

 ## yet to do:
 * sticky aim - decrease the mouse sensitivity when aiming near enemies
-* fix searching for settings in the settings screen, I think its broken
+* fix searching for settings in the client settings screen, I think its broken
-* better settings screen
+* better module settings - dedicated screen?
 * optimize the font rendering so it doesn't switch textures for each character
-* optimize clickGui. insane lag - caching? maybe use a debugger/profiler
+* optimize clickGui. insane lag on low-end devices - caching? maybe use a debugger/profiler
-* rewrite some of the modules
+* rewrite some of the old modules
 * rewrite some gui code
-* auto updater
+* auto updater?
 * optimize light overlay with caching
 * positionSetting (+ setHere button)
 * killaura mob types
 * voidESP
 * fix blink
-* simple shadowcl <-> shadowcl encrypted chat
+* simple shadowcl <-> shadowcl encrypted chat (simple maybe key-based encoding so messages don't show in server logs)
 * different modes for flight (creative flight-like)
 * arrow dodge
 * anti ice